Lower back exercises are usually performed to improve the strength and condition of the low back muscles.

 Many women will be able to comfortably perform the lower back exercises demonstrated in this video.
 Some women with low back pain and dysfunction will need to modify their low back exercises and should be guided by their treating health professional as to those exercises to choose and avoid.
-The lower back exercises demonstrated in this video should be ceased immediately if any associated pain or physical discomfort is experienced – these exercises should be pain free.

 How Can Lower Back Exercises Help?

 Low back exercises such as those demonstrated in this video can help:

 - Improve or maintain spinal strength

 - Improve or maintain core (trunk) muscle control

 - Reduce the likelihood of low back injury